 “Let us thankfully commemorate our pious Founder and those our Benefactors by whose munificence our College has been adorned with buildings and sustained with liberal endowments, that it may be a place of education, religion, learning and research.”

-For 2019, we enjoyed a Chapel address given by The Revd Canon Dr Anthony Phillips, Trinity Hall’s Dean from 1969-1974.
-You can read his address below.
+For 2020, we enjoyed a Chapel address given by The Venerable Jenny Tomlinson, Archdeacon of Birmingham and Trinity Hall alumna.
+You can read her address below.